Renchaa/ChessOnlineGame/README.md

 -  Chess UI Manager and GameInitializer for session control

 ---
-Scripts/
-- Contains all core game logic scripts.
-- Subfolders:
--  Enums/ – Stores enums like PieceType and TeamColor used for game rules and visuals.
--  InputSystem/ – Modular handlers for input sources: UI clicks, collider raycasts, and audio input.
--  Pieces/ – Each chess piece (Pawn, Rook, King, etc.) has its own script defining movement logic.

  Main logic scripts in root:
 -  Board.cs – Maintains board state and data.
 -   ChessGameController.cs – Manages game flow.